Testing the libraries¶

 You can specify options and arguments.
 Individual test programs optionally

-take one or more test names as arguments, and you can also pass -v
+take one or more test names as arguments, and you can also pass -v to get

 more verbose output from failing tests, e.g.: